FaithAlone.net

 This is also narrated in Sahih al-Bukhari 4481.

-However, note that another man that Muhammad gave in Sahih al-Bukhari 4999 as one of his top 4 reciters, Abdullah bin Masud, disliked the version compiled by Zaid bin-Thabit, from which all modern Qurans descend, and told people to keep their old copies of the Quran rather than accept Zaid's:
+However, another one of the men that Muhammad gave in Sahih al-Bukhari 4999 as one of his top four Quran reciters, Abdullah bin Masud, disliked the version compiled by Zaid bin Thabit, from which all modern Qurans descend, and told people to keep their old copies of the Quran instead of accepting Zaid's recension:

 Jami at-Tirmidhi 3104